Charlie Monfort, owner/general partner, is a club founder and has been one of the Rockies’ managing general partners since 1992.

 Charlie was named president of Monfort International Sales Corporation in 1988, and under his guidance, it became one of the largest beef exporters in the world and the leading exporter of beef products to Asia.
 In 1990, Monfort became president of ConAgra Refrigerated Foods International, Inc., which consolidated Monfort International Sales Corporation with all of ConAgra’s international refrigerated foods companies.
 Charlie resigned from ConAgra in late 1997 in order to concentrate on his leadership role with the Rockies.

-Born Oct.
-30, 1959, Monfort has a Bachelor of Science degree in marketing & business management from the University of Utah (1982) and served as president of Kappa Sigma Fraternity.
-He currently serves on the Special Olympics Board of Directors and is a member of the Advisory Board for the University of Utah and is an active supporter of the Denver Dream program.
+Monfort has a bachelor’s degree in marketing & business management from the University of Utah (1982) and served as president of Kappa Sigma Fraternity.
+He currently serves on the Special Olympics Board of Directors, is a member of the Advisory Board for the University of Utah and is an active supporter of the Denver Dream program.

 Monfort has four children: son Kenny, daughter Ciara and twins, son Lucas and daughter Danica.
 He continues to make his primarily residence in Greeley, Colo. with wife Charlotte.